tbridewe/CS-18000--Project-4/README.md

 # CS-18000--Project-4--README

 ## Running the Project
-To run Project 4, navigate to the
+To run Project 4, navigate to the Menu class and run Menu.java.
+Before you can access the menus, you must create an account.
+The account will ask you to specify whether you are a buyer or a seller.
+After creating an account, it will take you back to the login menu.
+Input your credentials and begin!
 ___
 ## Submissions
 - Brighspace
+Amber submitted the report on Brightspace
 - Vocareum
+Tristan submitted the code on Vocareum
 ___
 ## User
 Provides implementation of a User in the Marketplace, either of a Seller or a Customer.